 - Shirley Baron Memorial Award of the Triological Association for the paper, “The Biomechanics of Advancement and Rotation Flaps”

 - Joseph Award for outstanding contributions to Facial Plastic Surgery awarded by the European Society of Facial Plastic Surgery, 2006

 - Community Service Award for Domestic Violence and Global Cleft Programs by Seattle Magazine, July 2014

 Dr. Larrabee’s research and clinical writings have resulted in over 150 publications.
 He has had three medical books published – Surgical Anatomy of the Face, Principles of Facial Reconstruction, and The Art and Craft of Facial Rejuvenation Surgery.
 He is a founding editor for the Facial Plastic Surgery Clinics of North America and is the editor of the AMA Archives of Facial Plastic Surgery.
-He is a member of the Editorial Board of the Journal of the American Medical Association (or JAMA) – the world’s largest circulation medical journal.
+He is a member of the Editorial Board of the Journal of the American Medical Association (or JAMA) – the medical journal with the world’s largest circulation.

 He is one of the founding members of the Face to Face program, which provides pro bono surgery and education throughout the world.
 Medical leaders in Croatia and Mexico have recognized his work in their countries.

 The Face to Face program of the AAFPRS also has a project to assist the victims of domestic violence in this country, for which Dr. Larrabee received the AMA’s Major Public Service Award in 1996 on behalf of the AAFPRS.
 He most recently founded Global Surgical Outreach, a non-profit organization to provide reconstructive surgery for children in China and elsewhere with cleft lip and palate deformities.